HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/guides/opentelemetry_integration/index.md

 ## Quick Start: Deploying the OpenTelemetry Collector

+!!!important "Quick Start Configuration"
+    The following OpenTelemetry Collector deployment is provided as a **quick start example** for development and testing purposes.
+This configuration is **not production-ready** and should not be used in production environments without significant modifications.

+    For production deployments, customers must:

+    - Consult the [official OpenTelemetry Collector documentation](https://opentelemetry.io/docs/collector/) for highly available setup patterns
+    - Implement proper security measures (TLS, authentication, authorization)
+    - Configure resource limits based on actual telemetry volume
+    - Follow the latest best practices and recommendations from the OpenTelemetry community

 ### Step 1: Add the OpenTelemetry Helm Repository

 The OpenTelemetry Collector can be deployed using the official Helm chart from the OpenTelemetry community.